ohmae/mmupnp/README.md

 ### Test release

 This library is currently under development of 2.0.0.
-Currently alpha version and undergoing destructive change.
+Currently beta version and undergoing destructive change.

 It is distributed in this maven repository.